-- Among the 42% of Nebraska high school students trying to lose weight, nearly 28% reported fasting, taking diet supplements, vomiting, or taking laxatives to lose weight or keep from gaining weight during the past 30 days. - Female students were somewhat more likely than male students to report using a high risk weight loss method during the past 30 days. - The percentage of high school students reporting the use of high-risk methods to lose weight or keep from gaining weight has declined since 2003.
+- Among the 44% of Nebraska high school students trying to lose weight, nearly 14% reported fasting, taking diet supplements, vomiting, or taking laxatives to lose weight or keep from gaining weight during the past 30 days. - Female students were somewhat more likely than male students to report using a high risk weight loss method during the past 30 days. - 20% of high school students reported the use of high-risk methods to lose weight or keep from gaining weight.